Health Insurance Options for a Travel Nurse

 One of the benefits of individual health insurance for travel nurses is that you have control over your own health insurance, and you can customize it to your needs.
 You can choose the coverage amount, deductible, and co-payments that you’re comfortable with.
 Additionally, you can keep your plan even if you change jobs or move to a different state.

 However, individual health insurance plans can be more expensive than employer-sponsored plans, and they may have more limited coverage options.
-Additionally, if you have pre-existing conditions, you may be charged higher premiums or may not be able to get coverage at all.
+Additionally, if you have pre-existing conditions, you will have to go on an ACA(Obamacare) policy.

 Short-Term Health Insurance Plans